punicasuite/punicasuite.github.io/content/tutorials/Learning-SmartX-dev-smartcontract.md

 We will develop, compile and test our smart contract using the [SmartX](https://smartx.ont.io/) tool.
 If you are new to SmartX, please read over the [SmartX Tutorial](https://ontio.github.io/documentation/SmartX_Tutorial_en.html) which will guide you thorugh the process of using the tool.

-Create a new project in the language of your choice and use one of the templates to work with if you don't have your own smart contract.
+Create a new project in the language of your choice and use one of the templates (we will be using Arith) to work with if you don't have your own smart contract.

 Compile your smart contract but **do not deploy it yet**.